ppatrzyk/lastfmR/README.md

 lastfm <- lastfm_export("enter_your_username")
 ```

-`lastfm` is a `data.frame` object.
+`lastfm` is a `data.table` object.
 Each row corresponds to one scrobble.
-It contains 6 columns:
+It contains 4 columns:

+- date

 - artist

 - track

 - album

-- fulldate

-- time

-- weekday

-The difference between *fulldate* and *time* is that *fulldate* contains both date and time (YYYY-MM-DD HH:MM:SS), while *time* contains only time (HH:MM:SS). *time* variable is useful if you want to analyze listening patterns depending on the part of a day.